OpenEvalProject/evals/manuscripts/elife-86556/v2/manuscript.md

 ![Figure 7.](https://cdn.elifesciences.org/articles/86556/elife-86556-fig7-v2.jpg)

-**Figure 7.:** 2+- and ANXA6-dependent exosome secretion.(A) Upon physiological mechanical stress or bacterial infection, plasma membrane lesions form.
+**Figure 7.:** (A) Upon physiological mechanical stress or bacterial infection, plasma membrane lesions form.
 This results in the flow of Ca2+ from the extracellular space into the cytoplasm.
 (B) This influx of Ca2+ mediates the recruitment of ANXA6 to multivesicular bodies (MVBs), which are then transported on microtubules to a plasma membrane lesion.
 (C) The MVBs then dock at the plasma membrane (with ANXA6 serving as a putative membrane tether) and undergo fusion, resulting in plasma membrane repair and exosome secretion.

-## Exosomes are secreted upon damage to the plasma membrane
+### Exosomes are secreted upon damage to the plasma membrane

 We demonstrate that SLO-treated or mechanically stressed HCT116 CD63-Nluc and SLO-treated HEK293T FLAG-Nluc-CD63 cells secrete exosomes in response to Ca2+-dependent plasma membrane repair (Figure 2 and Figure 2—figure supplement 1B).
 Such treatments may mimic conditions of physiologic stress in vivo and lead to wound-induced EV secretion.
 This may contribute to the diversity of EVs present in biological fluids, including in samples used for liquid biopsy.
 Plasma membrane repair is common, especially in certain tissues.
 In rats, 6.5% of cells in the vascular endothelium of the aorta undergo plasma membrane repair at a given time (Yu and McNeil, 1992); 20% of muscle cells repair their membrane after muscle contractions (McNeil and Khakee, 1992).
 Motile cancer cells also have high rates of plasma membrane repair (Bouvet et al., 2020).